In public fight with Democrats, Trump says he would be 'proud' to shut down government over border wall

 WASHINGTON — President Donald Trump and Democrats Chuck Schumer and Nancy Pelosi bickered at length on Tuesday in an explosive public meeting at the White House over the president's promised border wall and threat to shut down the government if Congress doesn't fund it.

-Trump said it was unlikely that he would strike a deal Tuesday with House Minority Leader Pelosi, D-Calif., who is expected to become House Speaker next month, and Senate Minority Leader Schumer, D-N.Y.
+Trump said it was unlikely that he would strike a deal Tuesday with Pelosi, a California Democrat who is expected to become House speaker next month, and Schumer, a New York Democrat who is the Senate minority leader.

 "We may not have an agreement today," he said.
 "We probably won’t."

-The House Freedom Caucus, a group of Trump's Republican allies in Congress, demanded Monday night that $5 billion be included for the wall in any spending bill, while the Democratic leaders have said they can accept $1.6 billion.
+The House Freedom Caucus, a group of Trump's Republican allies in Congress, demanded Monday night that $5 billion be included for the wall in any spending bill, while the Democratic leaders have been open to accepting less than $2 billion.

-Pelosi and Schumer fought back against Trump, noting that his party still controls both the House and Senate until January.
+Earlier in the day, according to two sources who spoke to NBC News on the condition of anonymity, Pelosi told House Democrats that she and Schumer would offer the president a deal to pass six appropriations bills and a yearlong extension of current funding for the Department of Homeland Security.

+Short of that, she said, they would agree to a basic extension of funding through Sept.
+30, 2019, for all seven appropriations bills, including the one that funds Homeland Security.

-"I think the American people that we must keep the government open ... and that we cannot have a Trump shutdown," she said.
+"We must keep the government open," she said.
+"We cannot have a Trump shutdown."

 "A what?" he snapped at her.

-"You have the White House, you have the Senate, you have the House of Representatives," she said.
+"You have the White House, you have the Senate, you have the House of Representatives," Pelosi responded.

 But, she noted, not all Republicans are on board with his plans to build a physical barrier.